yzhang-gh/vscode-markdown/README.md

 Bugs, feature requests and more, in [GitHub Issues](https://github.com/neilsustc/vscode-markdown/issues).

-Or write a review on [vscode marketplace](https://marketplace.visualstudio.com/items?itemName=yzhang.markdown-all-in-one#review-details) 😉.
+Or leave a review on [vscode marketplace](https://marketplace.visualstudio.com/items?itemName=yzhang.markdown-all-in-one#review-details) 😉.

-## If You Would Like to ...

-Vote for prospective vscode features (Add 👍 to GitHub issues):

-- Open `.pdf`, `.xlsx` etc. in vscode [#12176](https://github.com/Microsoft/vscode/issues/12176)
-- Support setting font-size in Decoration [#9078](https://github.com/Microsoft/vscode/issues/9078)